Rotten Rock Valley Rock Climbing

 Rotten Rock Valley, notwithstanding the name, is actually a great location with many, many fun routes on typically high-quality rock with sweeping views from atop many of the numerous pinnacles in the area.
 Crack and face climbs are in abundance and lots of bouldering exists as well.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Rotten Rock Valley:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Rotten Rock Valley: